How Much Compensation For A Car Accident

 Accidents can affect people in different ways.
 It’s extremely difficult to put a price on the emotional cost of an accident.
 However, at Jefferies Solicitors, we have years of experience helping victims of car accidents claim the compensation they deserve.
 Our expert team will draw on their knowledge to advise you on the levels of compensation you should receive.
-Please contact us on 0800 342 3206 or complete the claim form online.
+Please contact us on 0800 342 3206 or complete our claim form online.

 Make A Personal Injury Claim

 If you have suffered as a result of an accident that wasn’t your fault, you could be entitled to make a personal injury claim for compensation.